 - If you paid your copay and re-enroll on, or within 31-days after the date your coverage was ended, then your coverage will be reinstated to the date your coverage ended.
 (There will be no lapse of coverage.) - If you do not pay your copay within 31-days after your coverage would end due to failure to make the required copay, but subsequently paid your copay and re-enroll within 31-days after you paid your copay, then your coverage will start on the next subscription charge due date shown in the agreement under the same terms that apply to others in your classification.
-(There will be a lapse of coverage for the time period between when we ended your coverage and the date your employer again pays subscription charges for your coverage.) - If you did not pay your copay within 31-days after the date your coverage ended, and you do not re-enroll within 31-days of the date you paid your copay, you will be eligible to enroll again during your employer's next Open Enrollment. - If you decide to cancel at any time.
+(There will be a lapse of coverage for the time period between when we ended your coverage and the date your employer again pays subscription charges for your coverage.) - If you did not pay your copay within 31-days after the date your coverage ended, and you do not re-enroll within 31-days of the date you paid your copay, you will be eligible to enroll again during your employer's next Open Enrollment. - ◆ If you decide to cancel at any time.
 Your coverage ends on the next subscription charge due date after we receive written notice from your employer that you have ended your coverage.
-You must give your employer written notice to end your coverage. - If you or a family member are no longer eligible.
+You must give your employer written notice to end your coverage. - ◆ If you or a family member are no longer eligible.
 Your coverage ends on the next subscription charge due date following the date you are no longer eligible for coverage, except in these cases:

-- Leave of Absence.
-If your employer pays the subscription charges to us, you may be covered for up to six months while you take a short-term leave of absence that is approved by your employer.
-This time period may be extended if required by law. - Handicapped Children.
-If your child has a physical or mental condition that prevents him or her from getting a self-sustaining job and reaches the upper age limit in this plan for a child (26 years), your child can still qualify if he or she is: - \Rightarrow Covered under this plan. - \Rightarrow Still chiefly dependent on you, your spouse or your domestic partner for support and maintenance. - \Rightarrow Not able to get a job to self-support himself or herself because of the physical or mental condition.
+- Handicapped Children.
+If your child has a physical or mental condition that prevents him or her from getting a self-sustaining job and reaches the upper age limit in this plan for a child (26 years), your child can still qualify if he or she is: - \Rightarrow Covered under this plan. - ⇒ Still chiefly dependent on you, your spouse or your domestic partner for support and maintenance. - ⇒ Not able to get a job to self-support himself or herself because of the physical or mental condition.